-Day 10: Morning walk to Swan Lakhang - 3 hours.
-Afternoon valley walk to various temples - 2-3 hours.
+Day 9: Walk to Swan Lakhang.
+Afternoon valley walk to various temples.

-In the morning you will visit Ngang Lakhang, known as Swan Lakhang, or Swan Temple.
+In the morning you will visit Ngang Lakhang, also known as Swan Lakhang or Swan Temple.
 First you drive the short distance to arrive at a long mani wall in Tangbi.
-You descend to cross the river by a suspension bridge and then have a pleasant walk of about 3 hours, up the river valley through forest and meadows to reach Swan Lakhang.
+You descend to cross the river by a suspension bridge and then have a pleasant walk of about 3 hours, up the river valley through forest and meadows to reach Ngang Lakhang, also known as 'Swan Temple'.
 This temple has an illustrious history.
-Guru Rimpoche is said to have visited here and the present temple, built in the 15th century, is said to be named after swans supposedly seen on a nearby lake by the temple's founder, a Tibetan lama named Namkha Samdrup.
-After your visit to the temple you descend to cross the river to a road and will meet your vehicle to drive back to Jakar for lunch.
+Guru Rimpoche is said to have visited here and the present temple, built in the 15th century is said to be named after swans supposedly seen on a nearby lake by the temple's founder, a Tibetan lama named Namkha Samdrup.
+After your visit to the temple you descend to cross the river to a road and will meet your vehicle to drive back to Jakar.

-In the afternoon you will explore round Jakar with an almost entirely level walk taking in some of the principal sights of the valley.
-The ancient Jambay Lhakhang temple is considered a particularly important temple by the Bhutanese, It is one of the country's oldest temples, being built in the mid-7th century.
+In the afternoon you can make a short, almost entirely level walk taking in some of the principle sights of the valley.
+From the hotel you either walk or drive the short way to reach Jambay Lakhang.
+This is one of the country's oldest temples, built in the mid-7th Century.
 One interesting feature to look for is the set of three steps in the main temple.
 The first step, now hidden below floor level, is said to represent the time of the past or 'historical' Buddha.
 The second, very well worn, step represents the present Buddha, whilst the third step above, is said to represent the age of the future Buddha.
 The point at which the second step is worn down to ground level is held to be the time when the world as we currently know it will end.

 From Jambay you take a farm track along the valley floor and walk for 30 minutes to reach Kurjey Lakhang, a series of three large temples.
 The oldest of the temples here houses a rock indented with the body shape of Guru Rinpoche, whilst the most recent dates back just 25 years and was built by the Queen Mother - Ashi Kesang Wangchuck.
-Descending from the temples you cross a suspension bridge and walk downstream for 45 minutes to Tamshing Lakhang, the most important Nyingma gompa in the Kingdom, established in 1501 by Pemalingpa.
-Inside you can see a suit of chain-mail armour, which Buddhists believe will bring good fortune if worn and then walked around the inner temple three times.
-Your transport will meet you outside the gompa and return you to your hotel, with perhaps a brief stop in Jakhar town-ship on the way.
+Descending from the temples you cross a suspension bridge and walk downstream for 45 minutes to Tamshing Lakhang: the most important Nyingma gompa in the Kingdom, established in 1501 by Pemalingpa.
+Inside you can see a suit of chain-mail armour, which Buddhists believe will bring good fortune if you wear it and then walk around the inner temple three times.
+Your transport will meet you outside the gompa and return you to your hotel, with perhaps a stop in Jakhar town-ship or a visit to spectacular Jakar Dzong.